Seth Doege

-Seth Colton Doege (born December 18, 1988) is an American football coach and former quarterback, who is the current tight ends coach for the Purdue Boilermaker.
-After playing college football for Texas Tech University, he was signed by the Atlanta Falcons as an undrafted free agent in 2013.
+Seth Colton Doege (born December 18, 1988) is an American college football coach and former quarterback, who is the current offensive coordinator and quarterbacks coach for the Arizona Wildcats.
+After playing college football for the Texas Tech Red Raider, he was signed by the Atlanta Falcons as an undrafted free agent in 2013.
 On February 27, 2014, he was signed to the Saskatchewan Roughriders of the Canadian Football League.
 Doege was Texas Tech's starting quarterback for the 2011 and 2012 seasons.
-He was wide receivers coach for Bowling Green.

-Early years
+Early life

 Doege was born in San Angelo, Texas, to Randy and Melinda Doege.
 He has one younger brother.
 Randy Doege coached at several high schools in West Texas before becoming the head coach at Crane High School in 2003.
 In his freshman season, 2004, Seth Doege was the starting quarterback for Crane High School and led the Golden Cranes to the area round of the playoffs, a loss to the (Tuscola) Jim Ned Indians, who were led by senior quarterback Colt McCoy.
 In 2005, his sophomore year in high school, Doege led the Cranes to a 13–1 record (9–1 regular season, plus three playoff wins) before Crane fell to Childress in the class 2A Region I championship game.
 After attending quarterback camps during the summer before his junior year, Doege was recruited heavily by several major universities, including the University of Florida, the University of Oklahoma, and Purdue University.

 Doege transferred to (Wolfforth) Frenship High School before his junior year of high school, but during August workouts, he tore the anterior cruciate ligament (ACL) in one of his knees and was sidelined for the 2006 high school season.
 He tore the ACL in his other knee in the summer of 2007, missing his senior high school season.
 Despite the injuries, Texas Tech head coach Mike Leach honored the school's earlier 2006 offer of a scholarship, and Doege signed his letter of intent to play for the Red Raiders in February 2008.

 As a sophomore at Crane High School, Doege threw for 2,439 yards with 27 touchdowns against only four interceptions.
 He also ran for 526 yards and three touchdowns on just 78 carries.